 Beat jealousy by reading this article.
 Jealousy is a bad feeling to experience.
 Jealousy can be divided into two categories.
 First, the kind that is based on facts.
 Second is the kind that is based on suspicion or little “evidence”.

 If your partner is cheating, you want to find it out.
 Is there anything to watch out for here?

 Well.
 Another nuance here is that you may end up paranoid without any proof.
-Symptomatic jealously creates the idea that your partner behaves morally wrong, cant behave and acts unethically behind your back.
+Symptomatic jealousy creates the idea that your partner behaves morally wrong, can’t behave, and acts unethically behind your back.
 This very description can fit the paranoid scale.

-So your mental health is at stakes here.
+So your mental health is at stake here.
 I want to be very clear.
-This post is for those of you that have a problem with these issues.
+This post is for those who have a problem with these issues.
 And understand at some level that it is out of portions.

 The first thing to understand is that IF your partner is unfaithful, it will always come up, sooner or later.
 It always will.

 The first rule is that evidence will present itself; you don’t need to look for evidence.
 If you start to look for evidence might end up chasing a ghost.
 You want to find something that is not there.
 Sooner or later, your mind will find “something”.
 This is how the mind works.
 But this “something” you will see will not be REAL evidence.
 It will only build suspicion and might end with you KEEP looking, breaking rule nr 1.
 In cognitive bias, this keeps chasing your conviction is called “confirmation bias“.

 The very ACT of chasing jealousy will create those feelings.
 You must understand that there is a connection between behaviour, thoughts and feelings.
 So thinking about it and doing specific actions will “feed the monster”.
 If this continues, it might grow to something big that is almost impossible to control—examples of things NOT to do.